Is Your Child Starting School

 There are differing opinions on this topic and like everything, every school will have different expectations as will parents.
 But it is also so important to remember that YOUR CHILD IS UNIQUE and no one knows them better than you!
 Some children will be younger than others so meeting the same set of ‘expectations’ is crazy, some will naturally be better in some areas than others, some children will need more encouragement in certain ares…. you get my point.
 Social pressures can be hard on everyone so try to relax about it….I have made a generalise list of what you may see being reported on what a child should know before starting school.... but definitely don’t let this worry you, these are simply guides and all children get there in their OWN TIME and many schools only really care about the non-academic items as the rest is taught in school.
 I actually don’t find these kinds of lists that helpful and feel many important attributes/skills have been missed such as social skills like share, being polite and kind to others which are equally if not more important that purely academic skills which will be taught in school anyway.

-Remember and know there are ALWAYS going to be competitive, opinionated parents whose little darlings can count to one hundred, recite the alphabet backwards and tie their school laces with their eyes closed while their mummies make damn sure you know this…..BUT if you ever come across this mummy brigade ignore their chatter, be confident in your child and their abilities and in the qualities you have taught them, always teach your child to be polite, respectful, caring and that they are special in so many ways.
-Teach them to try their best, try their hardest and that everyone excels in different ways and some later than others but we all get there, everyone is special in their own way.
+Remember and know that like children, every adult is different too and like children they will express themselves in different ways .. there will always be competitive, opinionated parents who cannot wait to tell you what their child can achieve academically…..BUT please do not let this phase you, why should it....be confident in your child and their abilities and in the qualities you have taught them, always teach your child to be polite, respectful, caring and that they are special in so many ways.
+Teach them to try their best, try their hardest and that everyone excels in different ways but we all get there, everyone is special in their own way.

 Please drop any other advice or experiences into the comments below as it may help another parent/carer.
 How is your child feeling?
 How have you help them to feel excited or less anxious about starting school In September?